jelmervdl/kennissysteem/README.md

 This system works but is no where near feature-complete.
 The following improvements are things I thought of while trying to model certain problems.

 ## Forward chaining
-The current implementation relies solemnly on backward chaining, adding fact names to the goal stack while trying to find rules that can determine the value of a certain fact.
+The current implementation relies solely on backward chaining, adding fact names to the goal stack while trying to find rules that can determine the value of a certain fact.

 ## Better ordering of questions asked
 Currently this is implemented by simply counting which fact is used most in the rules that can be applied to reach a goal, trying to take into account the nesting of that rule.
 This could be improved by also taking the operator into account (e.g. 'not') or adding more weight to asking questions.

 ## Support for open ended questions
-In stead of asking someone his age using multiple choise, you could ask them to enter it in a number field.
+In stead of asking someone his age using multiple choice, you could ask them to enter it in a number field.
 If you do this, you probably want to implement the operators greater-than and less-than as well.

 ## Discrete set of possible values for facts
 E.g. if something is not 'yes', it has to be 'no'.
 Currently it just becomes 'undefined'.